William-deg/Math-Mod/README.md

 pip install mathWiz
 ```

-Use the following command to upgrade to the most recent version (__Recommended__ due to bug fixes)
+Use the following command to upgrade to the most recent version (__Recommended__ due to bug fixes and new features)
 ```sh
 pip install --upgrade mathWiz
 ```

 ## Version

-MathWiz is currently on version 0.1.1
+MathWiz is currently on version 0.2.0

 #### Latest Additions

-- Bug Fixes:
+- Simultaneous Equations:
-    - Matrix scaling / multiplication with ints or floats not working
-    - Inverses of 2x2 matrices not returning properly
+    - Solving of any order

+- Matrices:
+    - Adjoint Matrix Function
+    - Cofactor Matrix Function

 See Changelogs in (CHANELOG.md) for more information